 The standing committees that perform much of the essential work here at MTC are comprised of at least nine commissioners and also meet monthly, typcially in the second week of the month.
 These committees forward recommendations to the full Commission in the form of numbered resolutions.

 Members of the public are welcome and encouraged to attend MTC meetings.
 You also can listen to many MTC meetings remotely via the web in real-time, or listen to an archived version.
 Go to "Meetings" in our What's Happening section of this website to see a calendar of meetings, view meeting materials and listen to the discussions.

-Elected as chair of MTC's governing Commission in February 2015 for a two-year term (through February 2017), Dave Cortese brings to the position two years as vice chair and has served for more than eight years as Sonoma County's representative on the Commission.
+Elected as chair of MTC's governing Commission in February 2017 for a two-year term (through February 2019), Jake Mackenzie brings to the position two years as vice chair and has served for more than eight years as Sonoma County's representative on the Commission.
 He was first elected to the Rohnert Park City Council in 1996 and now serves as the city's mayor.

 Our Commission is made up of 21 commissioners — 18 of them voting members — representing all of the nine Bay Area counties.

 Currently, 17 of the 21 commissioners are local elected officials: county supervisors, mayors or city council members.